meom-group/jaxparrow/notebooks/convergence/convergence.md

 ```

 More precisely, we have access to simulated SSH and SSC velocities, and we derive SSC normalized vorticities ($\xi / f$) from the velocities (see {numref}`fig:nemo_data`).

-Highly negative (smaller than -2) vorticities are typical unstable conditions for which the cyclogeostrophic balance does not hold a mathematical solution (because cyclogeostrophy is no longer a physically valid approximation).
+Normalized vorticities smaller than -1 (depicted as intense blue in the bottom panels of {numref}`fig:nemo_data`) represent highly unstable conditions {cite}`shcherbina2013statistics`.
+In such cases, the mathematical solution for cyclogeostrophic balance is not expected to exist, as cyclogeostrophy is no longer a physically valid approximation.

 ```{code-cell} ipython3
 :tags: [hide-input,hide-output]